 Businesses around the world are demanding higher productivity from their employees.
 The United States has reached all-time high labor productivity as we get 4 times more work done then our grand-parents in 1950.

-As you may have guessed it, technology has contributed to most of our productivity.
-With softwares, information communication, data processing, and automated control, it has made us a smart and sophisticated workforce to our value-added enterprises.
+Technology has contributed to most of our productivity.
+With software, information communication, data processing, and automated control, it has made us a smart and sophisticated workforce to our value-added enterprises.